What type of content do you primarily create?

 Twitch will send you an email or text message asking you to verify your account.
 Follow the instructions provided, and you’ll be good to go!

-How to stream on Twitch from a desktop
+How to stream on Twitch from a computer

 If you’re using a desktop computer to facilitate your Twitch live streaming, use the following steps to get started: